arhamansari11/Advanced-rag-hackathon/README.md

 <table>

 ## Summary:
-This repository contains the codebase for a social assistant app tailored to empower young adults diagnosed with neurological disabilities, such as Autism and ADHD, in navigating social interactions and daily life tasks.
-The app offers various features aimed at enhancing life skills and communication abilities through simulated scenarios and personalized guidance.
+This repository contains the codebase for A digital health assistant that helps young adults diagnosed with neurological disabilities, such as Autism and ADHD, prepare for social encounters when seeking health services.
+The goal of this application is to help these patient increase their independence, health outcomes, and overall quality of life.

 ## Key Features:
-1. **Interactive Task Creation:** Users can utilize the chat interface to add tasks to their schedule, such as doctor visits and shopping trips.
-The chatbot assists users in creating tasks by presenting a checklist and saving their responses for future reference.
+1. **Interactive Task Creation:** Users can engage with our chat interface to add task to their schedule such as visiting the doctor and picking up a prescription.
+The chatbot guides the user through task creation using a checklist.
+Their responses are saved and appended to their tasks.

-2. **Conversation Practice Modules:** The app includes a voice feature enabling users to practice oral communication skills through interaction using spoken language.
-This module encompasses scenarios for scheduling appointments, grocery shopping, ordering at restaurants, and more.
+2. **Conversation Practice Modules:** A voice feature allows users to practice oral communication skills by interacting with the app using spoken language.
+This module includes scenarios for scheduling appointments, checking in at the doctor’s office, attending a virtual visit, and more..

 3. **Scenario-Based Learning:** Users can access a wide array of videos and interactive exercises aimed at helping them develop practical skills for independently navigating everyday situations.

-4. **Domain-Specific Personalization:** Leveraging machine learning techniques like Retrieval-Augmented Generation (RAG), the app offers improved information retrieval and natural language generation, ensuring more accurate and personalized assistance.
+4. **Domain-Specific Personalization:** Leveraging machine learning techniques like Retrieval-Augmented Generation (RAG), the app offers improved information retrieval and neuro-sensitive natural language generation, ensuring more accurate and personalized assistance.